WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 ## Protects Sensitive Info from Bots

 There are always some sensitive info on our site and we only want to give them to real users but not bots.
-But plain HTML content like `mailto:whatever@email.ltd` exposes your sensitive info to the bots.
-To prevent bots from crawling our sensitive info, I designed an ad-hoc progress and implemented a React component to do the things: the blog system firstly encrypts sensitive info when compiling the sources, then the React component decrypts the sensitive info when the component was clicked by a real user.
+But plain HTML contents like `mailto:whatever@email.ltd` expose your sensitive info to the bots.
+To prevent bots from crawling our sensitive info, I designed an ad-hoc progress and implemented a React component to do the things:

+1. The blog system firstly encrypts sensitive info when compiling the sources.
+2. Then the React component decrypts the sensitive info when the component was clicked by a real user.

-Implementing this is quite simple, the only glitch here is that Safari prevents programmatically page redirect unless you called `event.preventDefault()`.
+Implementing this is quite simple, the only trouble here is that Safari prevents programmatically behavior changes like page redirection against clicking unless you called `event.preventDefault()` right after a click event.

 ## Getting used to CSS layout box